 It is important to note that air quality at a monitoring site can vary from year to year due to weather and other influences (See Auckland air quality report, October 2021).
-For a brief short-term trend analysis of key pollutants concentration changes, please see Table 2.
+For a brief analysis of short-term concentration changes of key pollutants, please see Table 2.